 But, without doubt, a disciplined sell process injects a healthy dose of Darwinism – survival of the fittest – into the portfolio.
 This process weeds out the weakest stocks – the ones that have deteriorated / deteriorating fundamentals or diminished margins of safety – in favour of stronger ones.

-In a special report, and through a diagrammatic checklist (see below), I try to answer some of the questions around when to sell a stock.
+In a special e-book, and through a diagrammatic checklist (see below), I try to answer some of the questions around when to sell a stock.
 Not every selling rule under the sun may be included herein, but I’m sure what you read and see below will still be of some help to you.

 Here’s my hand-made When to Sell a Stock Checklist…